Reading Time: 3 minutes

 Perform unit testing (Optional)

-In this post, we’ll take a closer look at some specific static code analysis rules you might want to check in step 2.
+In this post, we’ll take a closer look at some specific static code review rules you might want to check in step 2.

 Rules that Expose Error-Prone Code